PIP implants sold to Dutch firm under new name

 In early 2010 Dutch authorities launched an investigation into breast implants which is still going on, Bouhuijs said.

-France's drug and medical device regulator, AFSSAPS, was closed on Monday due to the holiday, so Reuters was unable to ascertain whether health authorities knew about the M-implants.
+France's drug and medical device regulator, AFSSAPS, was closed on Monday due to the holidays, so Reuters was unable to ascertain whether health authorities knew about the M-implants.

 SICK IN SOUTHERN FRANCE

-Mas' lawyer Yves Haddad told Reuters on Monday that his 72-year-old client is in poor health but ready to respond to any court summons.
+Mas's lawyer Yves Haddad told Reuters on Monday that his 72-year-old client is in poor health but ready to respond to any court summoning.

 No one has been charged in the case, but sources say a Marseilles court could soon announce fraud charges against four to six ex-PIP employees.
 An investigation into involuntary homicide is going on, following the death from cancer in 2010 of a woman who had PIP implants.